nosainwe/Biomedical-projects/README.md

 I use this repo to keep my biomedical work in one place, but also to make the progression visible.

 Some projects are straightforward classifiers.
 Some are research-style proof-of-concept studies.
 A few are there because I needed to understand the method properly before using it in a real biomedical setting.
 That part matters.
 I would rather keep an honest learning project in public than fake maturity with a polished title and shaky logic.

+The temporal monitoring projects are especially important to me because they move beyond one-shot prediction.
+In tissue engineering and bioprocessing, the useful question is often not only “what state is this sample in now?” but also “where is this biological system heading, and how long until it reaches a useful threshold?”

 ---